Become a member!

 Look again at Talbots’ Insider program, what do you see?

-- And they even give them early notice of flash sales.
+- They give them early notice of flash sales

 It’s a small thing, but positioning this up-front helps Talbots separate their important customers from casual buyers and create an elevated, “velvet rope,” experience that makes “becoming a registered member” mean something other than “I’m going to spam you with offers every other day until you unsubscribe.”